towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 Additional changes exist that are not found in the Lite patches:
 - Landing a trapping move gives the user a compounding -25% speed until recalculated via other mechanics.
 - A 'poof' animation plays to signal the last turn of a trapping move.
-- These changes help to remove the "infinite combo" that could by done by high-speed users of trapping moves.
+- These changes help to remove the "infinite combo" that could be done by high-speed users of trapping moves.

 #New Engine Functions